wang9hu/cheatsheets-and-misc/myJavascriptNote.md

    2. The future decisions depend on earlier decisions

-   - distinguish DP problem from a greedy algorithm problem
+   - distinguish DP problem from greedy algorithm / divide and conquer problem

 </details>